KRShea/KRShea.github.io/_posts/2024-03-23-fundamentals-dataviz_review.md

 ![Ugly Bad Wrong](./assets/post_files/fundamentals_dataviz_review/ugly_bad_wrong.jpeg)

-This distinction throughout the book can save people from making critical mistakes when visualizing data (though to be honest I strongly prefer the screaming cat in Big Book of Dashboards to make this distinction):
+This distinction throughout the book can save people from making critical mistakes when visualizing data (though to be honest I strongly prefer the screaming cat in Big Book of Dashboards to make this distinction).

 ![Screaming Cat](./assets/post_files/fundamentals_dataviz_review/cat.png)